-- Ripping is cutting with the grain or the long way of the board it is performed by pushing the workpiece along the fence and thru the sawblade (sawblade parallel to the fence). - Never apply the feed force to the section of the workpiece that will become the cut-off (free) piece.
-Feed force when ripping must always be applied between the saw blade and the fence... use a "PUSH STICK" (see pg.
-23) for narrow (under 6 inches wide) or short (under 12 inches long) work. - Whenever possible, use the in-rip position this provides minimum obstruction for feeding by hand or push stick as appropriate. - Do not release the workpiece before operation is complete - push the workpiece all the way past the rear (outfeed or exit) of the sawblade. - 4.
+Ripping is cutting with the grain or the long way of the board - it is performed by pushing the workpiece along the fence and thru the sawblade (sawblade parallel to the fence).

+- 1. Never apply the feed force to the section of the workpiece that will become the cut-off (free) piece.
+Feed force when ripping must always be applied between the saw blade and the fence... use a "PUSH STICK" or "WORK HELPERS" (see pag.
+23) for rip cuts less than 6 in. wide.
+Do not rip any workpiece that is shorter than 12 in. - Whenever possible, use the in-rip position this provides minimum obstruction for feeding by hand or push stick as appropriate. - Do not release the workpiece before operation is complete - push the workpiece all the way past the rear (outfeed or exit) of the sawblade. - 4.
 Make sure by trial before starting the cut that the antikickback pawls will stop a kickback once it has started.
-Keep points of pawls SHARP! - 5.
-DO NOT attempt to shorten a workpiece by pushing it along the fence and through the sawblade in a rip position.
-Perform this operation in the crosscut position. - 6.
-CAUTION:Never reposition the Guard or antikickback with power "ON". - 7.
+Keep points of pawls SHARP! - CAUTION: Never reposition the Guard or antikickback with power "ON". - 6.
 A "KICKBACK" occurs during a rip-type operation when a part or all of the workpiece is thrown back violently toward the operator.

-It can occur when the workpiece closes in on the rear (outfeed side) of the sawblade (heel), or is grabbed by the sawblade teeth (wrong-way feed) at the outfeed side.
-"PINCHING" is generally avoided by using the spreader, and a sharp sawblade of the correct type for the workpiece being cut.
+It can occur when the workpiece closes in on the rear

+(outfeed side) of the sawblade (pinching), binds between the fence and the sawblade (heel), or is grabbed by the sawblade teeth (wrong-way feed) at the outfeed side.
+"PINCHING" is generally avoided by utilization of the spreader, and a sharp sawblade of the correct type for the workpiece being cut.
 "HEEL" can be avoided by maintaining the sawblade exactly parallel to the fence.
-Grabbing by the sawblade teeth can be caused by heel or by feeding from the wrong direction (see "DANGER" warning on quard) - it can be avoided by maintaining the sawblade parallel to the fence, feeding into the sawblade from the nose of the quard only, by positioning the spreader/antikickback assembly properly, and keeping the workpiece down on the table and against the fence.
+Grabbing by the sawblade teeth can be caused by heel or by feeding from the wrong direction (see "DANGER" warning on guard) - it can be avoided by maintaining parallelism of sawblade to fence. feeding into the sawblade from the nose of the guard only, by positioning the spreader and antikickback properly, and keeping the workpiece down on the table and against the fence